Download the flyer about OEA "Safe Schools" Resources for your members.

 - Learn Facts About School Violence that include times violence is most likely to take place and how the grade levels in which students are most likely to become violent or be victims of violence.

 - Injuryclaimcoach.com has posted an article by the Honorable Anthony P. Calisi (ret.) entitled "Guide to Protecting Your Child From Bullying and Violence at School."

 - There is a direct correlation between bullying and school violence, and cyber bullying is becoming an increasingly common problem in schools.
-The Internet Safety Project for understanding how to address cyber bullying and teach students about digital citizenship.
-Also, visit the Stop Bullying page here on the OEA website for more information on bullying and cyber bullying.
+Visit the Stop Bullying page here on the OEA website for more information on bullying and cyber bullying.

 Back to top